Slashgear/personal-blog/src/content/blog/how-not-to-throw-away-your-web-application-after-two-years/index.md

 ---
-title: 'Best practices for Web application maintenance'
+title: "Best practices for Web application maintenance"
-description: 'How not to throw away your project after 2 years?
-Feedback based on best practices applied to the web platform developed at Bedrock Streaming.'
+description: "How not to throw away your project after 2 years?
+Feedback based on best practices applied to the web platform developed at Bedrock Streaming."
 pubDatetime: 2021-09-05
 ogImage: ../comment-ne-pas-jeter-son-application-au-bout-de-deux-ans/bedrock.jpg
 language: en
-translations: ['fr', 'comment-ne-pas-jeter-son-application-au-bout-de-deux-ans']
+translations: ["fr", "comment-ne-pas-jeter-son-application-au-bout-de-deux-ans"]
 tags:
   - web
   - javascript